Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 1. Run a page-by-page speed test and audit to review page speed across your main search pages.
 You can use tools like GTMetrix to run a quick crawl.

-2. Check in Google Search Console your Core Web Vitals tab – this will report back performance across the website, and poor pages according to Google.
+2. Check your Core Web Vitals tab in Google Search Console – this will report back performance across the website and poor pages according to Google.

 If your Core Web Vitals look similar to the above, you have some work to do.